Split Pay: Guide for UK Employers

 Why is split pay used for overseas assignees?

-How does split pay compare to other pay strategies?
+How does split pay compare to other pay strategies for overseas workers?

 Assessing the different pay delivery approaches when it comes to how an assignee’s salary is paid can help to understand how this all works.
 Below we look at both a host currency and home currency approach, comparing these with the split pay approach.